YosysHQ-GmbH/blog_yosyshq/content/post/2025/03-tamara-tmr-yosys.md

 **A reminder again that TaMaRa is absolutely _not_ suitable for anything but simple test circuits.** You are more than welcome to give it a spin, or even contribute, though!

+---

+Matt Young is a Bachelor of Computer Science (Honours) student at the University of Queensland in Australia, researching the application of novel EDA techniques to design specialised microprocessors for challenging environments.

+Matt can be reached [via LinkedIn](https://www.linkedin.com/in/mattyoung101/) or by emailing matt (at) mlyoung (dot) cool.
+Matt's [website](https://mlyoung.cool/) has more information on TaMaRa and other projects.

 ----

 _Header image attributon: https://esahubble.org/images/heic1509a/ &copy; ESA/Hubble (CC-BY 4.0)_